zigitar/mcp-boilerplate/README.md

     *   Select "Recurring" for the pricing model.
     *   Set the price amount and billing interval (e.g., $10 per month).
     *   Save the price.
 4. After creating the price, Stripe will show you the Price ID (e.g., `price_xxxxxxxxxxxxxx`).
-This is the ID you will use for `STRIPE_PRICE_ID` in your `.dev.vars` file and when registering the tool.
+This is the ID you will use for `STRIPE_SUBSCRIPTION_PRICE_ID` in your `.dev.vars` file and when registering the tool.

 **Tool Implementation:**